Welcome to Code Bubbles

 Simply download this jar file and double click on it to start its execution.
 Before you start, you should be familiar with Eclipse and have a relatively recent version of Eclipse for Java that is writable so you can add a plug-in to installed on your system.

-Instructions for installing and setting up the system can be found here.
+Instructions for installing and setting up the system are avaiable but might be out of date.

 Running Code Bubbles